kehantan/labbook/docs/assays/mtt.rst

 Clean up
 --------

-* After reading the absorbance, the plate can be disposed into the yellow bin.
+* After reading the absorbance, the plate can be disposed into the yellow bin in the lab.

 **Note**